I’m Tasha – the conservative hippie.

 My business – Made by Tasha Chawner – began in the summer of 2003, as a remedy for insomnia.
 It’s now a remedy for my creative urges.

-I release both one-of-a-kind and made-to-order designs twice a year in Spring/Summer (August release) and Autumn/Winter (February release) Collections.
-These pieces can be found online in the blog shop and at the pharmacy in Strahan, Tasmania.
+Currently, I am not releasing designs twice a year, but creating as time allows.
+These pieces can be found online in the blog shop, at the pharmacy in Strahan, Tasmania and at Walcha Handmade in Walcha.

 And finally, 5 fun facts about me (just so you know who you’re dealing with…)

-- I love the smell of patchouli.
-How hippy is it to love patchouli?
+4. I love the smell of patchouli.
+How hippie is it to love patchouli?
 Really don’t care.
 I like the smell.